 A small group of co-owners enjoy the home

 Because Pacaso limits the number of shares per home to eight, you and just seven other owners, at most, will have access to the home (only one owner will occupy the home at a time, of course).
 Plus, Pacaso homes are reserved for the exclusive use of owners and their guests — rentals aren’t permitted.
 Pacaso vets potential owners, who agree to a common sense Code of Conduct to ensure they will treat the home as their own — because it is!
 Plus, you won’t feel like you’re “sharing” your Pacaso.
 We conduct a thorough inspection and cleaning after each stay, so your home is pristine when you arrive.
 A timeshare unit may be shared by 52 other people — one person or group for every week of the year.
 Additionally, some timeshares allow for swaps or rentals, increasing the number of potential guests.

 You own real estate, not time

 One of the biggest differences between Pacaso and a timeshare is what you actually own.
 With Pacaso, you own a true real estate asset.
 Your share is real property, not simply a block of time.
 And because it’s a real estate asset, its value will move with the market — which means that any equity realized is yours.
 When you purchase a timeshare, you typically own the right to use the property for a period of time, not the property itself.
 That’s why you can’t usually get a conventional home loan to purchase a timeshare — there’s no “home” as collateral, only time.
 Financing is offered through the timeshare company, often at a high interest rate, and some buyers secure funds through a personal loan or home equity loan.
 Because a timeshare is not a real estate asset, you are likely to see the value depreciate, much like a new car begins to lose value once it’s driven off the lot.

-You can use your home throughout the year
+You can use your home year-round

 The resale process is streamlined